YehudaGold/context-component/README.md

 export default connect([CounterContext, ThemeContext], mapStateToProps, mapActionToProps)(otherComponent);
 ```
-The `connect` HOC takes the array of context class, and takes tree optional parameters:
+The `connect` HOC takes array of context class, and takes tree optional parameters:

 * mapStateToProps - callback with two parameters `state[]` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant values from the context.
 * mapActionToProps - callback with two parameters `actions[]` and `ownProps` and return object of props, enabling you to transform rename and pick the relevant method's from the context.
 * options - options object with the keys:
-    * pure - memorize the component to not rerender if there aren't changes to props or context (shallow compare), defaulted to true.
+    * memo - memorize the component to not rerender if there aren't changes to props or context (shallow compare), defaulted to true.
     * forwardRef - forward the ref prop to the WrappedComponent ref, defaulted to false.

 ## Optimization warning